-- Cover Sheet - Project Summary (see Chapter II.C.2.b) - Project Description (not to exceed 15 pages) that includes: - a.
-A statement of the need for attending such a gathering and a list of topics; - b.
+- Cover Sheet - Project Summary (see Chapter II.C.2.b) - Project Description (not to exceed 15 pages) that includes: - A statement of the need for attending such a gathering and a list of topics; - b.
 A listing of recent meetings on the same subject, including dates and locations; - c.
-Information on the location and probable date(s) of the meeting;

-d.
-A statement of how the meeting will be organized and conducted, how the results of the meeting will be disseminated and how the meeting will contribute to the enhancement and improvement of scientific, engineering and/or educational activities; and e.
+Information on the location and probable date(s) of the meeting; - d.
+A statement of how the meeting will be organized and conducted, how the results of the meeting will be disseminated and how the meeting will contribute to the enhancement and improvement of scientific, engineering and/or educational activities; and - e.
 Results from Prior NSF Support (up to five pages).
-If any PI or co-PI identified on the proposal has received prior NSF support including:

-- an award with an end date in the past five years; or - any current funding, including any no cost extensions, information on the award is required for each PI and co-PI, regardless of whether the support was directly related to the proposal or not.
-See Chapter II.C.2.d.(iii) for additional instructions on preparation of this section.
+If any PI or co-PI identified on the proposal has received prior NSF support including: - an award with an end date in the past five years; or - any current funding, including any no cost extensions, information on the award is required for each PI and co-PI, regardless of whether the support was directly related to the proposal or not.
+See Chapter II.C.2.d(iii) for additional instructions on preparation of this section.

-&lt;sup>44 See Chapter IX.D. for additional information on the administration of equipment awards.
+47 See Chapter IX.D. for additional information on the administration of equipment awards.

-Proposal Budget and Budget Justification: A budget, and budget justification for the travel prepared in accordance with Chapter II.C.2.g.
+Proposal Budget and Budget Justification: A budget and budget justification for the travel prepared in accordance with Chapter II.C.2.g.
 A group travel proposal may request support only for the travel costs of the proposed activity.
 A recipient of a group travel grant is required to retain supporting documentation that funds were spent in accordance with the original intent of the proposal.
 Such documentation may be required in final reports and is subject to audit.
 Guidance on specific costs relevant to a group travel proposal is highlighted below.

-a.
+- a.
 Travel, meal, and hotel expenses of grantee employees who are not on travel status are unallowable.
-Costs of employees on travel status are limited to those specifically authorized by 2 CFR §200.475.

-b.
-Temporary dependent care costs (a dependent is defined in 26 USC 152) above and beyond regular dependent care that will directly result from travel to conferences are allowable costs provided that the costs are:

-(i) a direct result of the individual's travel for the NSF conference award;
+Costs of employees on travel status are limited to those specifically authorized by 2 CFR §200.475. - b.
+Temporary dependent care costs (a dependent is defined in 26 USC 152) above and beyond regular dependent care that will directly result from travel to conferences are allowable costs provided that the costs are: - (i) a direct result of the individual's travel for the NSF conference award; - (ii) consistent with the grantee's documented travel policy for all employee travel; and - (iii) only temporary during the travel period.

-(ii) consistent with the grantee's documented travel policy for all employee travel; and c.
-For proposals to support travel to international destinations, in accordance with the Fly America Act (49 USC 40118), any air transportation to, from, between, or within a country other than the U.S. of persons or property, the expense of which will be assisted by NSF funding, must be performed by or under a code-sharing arrangement with a U.S.-flag air carrier if service provided by such a carrier is available (see Comptroller General Decision B-240956, dated September 25, 1991).
-Tickets (or documentation for electronic tickets) must identify the U.S. flag air carrier's designator code and flight number.
-See Chapter XI.F for additional information.

-(iii) only temporary during the travel period.